I stopped working on Parrot in January

-I have my technical concerns about the direction of Rakudo, but I feel like
+I still have grave technical concerns about the direction of Rakudo, but

 I've expressed them often enough by now.

-As I see it, by the end of 2010, the Rakudo developers had decided that
+By the end of 2010, the Rakudo developers had decided that Parrot wasn't

-Parrot wasn't going to meet their needs, and that any eventually useful and
+going to meet their needs such that any eventually useful and usable

-usable implementation of Perl 6 called Rakudo would have to find another VM to
+implementation of P6 called Rakudo would have to run on some other VM.
+Three

-run on.
-Three years later, they're making steps toward seeing what's
+years later, they're making steps toward seeing what's technically possible,

-technically possible, and there's apparently an explosion of interest in
+and there's apparently an explosion of interest in porting Rakudo's compiler

 Of course, if you want to run the most mature and most useful Rakudo